galaxyproject/training-material/topics/fair/tutorials/fair-gtn/tutorial.md

 There are many ways to improve the training content.
 It is crucial that we work together to make training materials FAIR so that everyone can benefit from them.
 These simple suggestions are intended to encourage dialogue and cooperation among Galaxy training community and help bring the latest developments to users.

 The Galaxy Training Network is an example of a robust, effective Community of Practice.
-For more information please look at this great article {% cite hiltemann2023galaxy %}, and the corresponding FAIR guidlines {% cite fair-training-materials %}
+For more information please look at this great article {% cite hiltemann2023galaxy %}, the corresponding FAIR guidlines {% cite fair-training-materials %} and follow [short introduction to FAIR data stewardship](http://fellowship.elixiruknode.org/).